Does Restraining Order Show Up on Background Check? Search Yours Free

 It can also prevent the individual from purchasing or possessing a firearm or from seeking a career where a firearm is used in the course of the work such as law enforcement, corrections or the military.

-Does a restraining order go on your record?
+A restraining order does go on your record.
 A restraining order is a court document; therefore, it is considered a public record.
 Even when the order expires, the original order is searchable at the clerk of court’s office in the jurisdiction where the order was entered.3

 Thanks to the Full Faith and Credit Clause in Article IV of the Constitution, restraining orders issued in one state can become part of the record in another state if the victim moves to another state and registers their existing, valid protective order with the court in their new state of residence.